beamable/Hats_Sample_Game/README.md

 - Run the Matchmaking scene.

 # Making it your own
 You can use HATS however you'd like to create your own game.
+Here are some ideas to get you going...
+- Change out the game assets to create a scifi or fantasy theme.
+- Add more characters and hats.
+- Add in-game pickups that give your player powerups and new attacks
+- Make the game 3D

 If you want to learn how various social features are implemented in HATS, check out the sections below.

 ## Multiplayer
 HATS uses a deterministic simulation networking model.
 All network messages get sent to a [GameSimulation class](./Assets/Scripts/Simulation/GameSimulation.cs).
 The code runs on every player's machine, and produces the same game outputs.
 The simulation code creates a set of [Game Events](./Assets/Scripts/Simulation/HatsGameEvent.cs).
 That sequence of events can be consumed with MonoBehaviours or other classes to create rich onscreen visuals and sounds.